Coverage estimation

 Save the project.

 Areas are large segments of the Site where a lower density of Wildfire Sensors are expected.
 They are usually areas of low (or lower) human activity or even no human activity.
-They can be areas off-limits to human activity, remote areas or forested areas that may have pathways running through them.
+For example, they can be areas off-limits to human activity, remote areas or forested areas that may have pathways running through them.
 They

 Save the project.